boscoh/inmembrane/docs/inmembrane.markdown

 # Abstract

 _inmembrane_ is a tool to predict the surface-exposed regions of membrane proteins in sets of bacterial protein sequences.
 It is intended to be a direct replacement for SurfG+, which implemented such a protocol for Gram-positive bacterial proteomes.
-Through the use of a modern scripting language, _inmembrane_ provides a more accessible code base that is easier to modify, and provides a useful example of writing programrams for bioinformatic analysis.
+Through the use of a modern scripting language, _inmembrane_ provides a more accessible code base that is easier to modify, and provides a useful example of writing programs for bioinformatic analysis.
 The program is hosted on the Github repository http://github.com/boscoh/inmembrane.

 # Background